aarush-ittan/DAA-PRACTICAL-2021/README.md

  Applications:

- a) They are used in the K-mean clustering algorithm for reducing time complexity.
+ 1. They are used in the K-mean clustering algorithm for reducing time complexity.
- b) Completely Fair Scheduler used in current Linux kernels
+ 2. Completely Fair Scheduler used in current Linux kernels
- c) Epoll system call implementation[21] uses red–black trees.
+ 3. Epoll system call implementation[21] uses red–black trees.

 # Question 2: Minimum Spanning Tree